 21 December 2002: The Arsenal programme had Robert Pires on front cover in Emperor mode and he duly scored the second as Arsenal beat Middlesbrough 2-0 to stay top of the league, two ahead of Chelsea, four ahead of Man U and seven ahead of Newcastle in fourth.

-22 December 1891: The final 8.5 minutes of previously abandoned United League match v Loughborough were played out after a League game between the sides.
-One of the Arsenal team had not played in the abandoned match, and so could be construed as Arsenal’s first substitute outside of friendly games.
+22 December 1891: The final 8.5 minutes of previously abandoned United League match v Loughborough from 22 September were played out after a League game between the sides.
+One of the Arsenal team had not played in the abandoned match, and so could be construed as Arsenal’s first substitute outside of friendly games!

 22 December 1900.
 Arsenal 2 New Brighton Tower 1 – a game against one of the artificial clubs of football created to make use of a large stadium.

 22 December 1934: Despite near perfect home form Arsenal’s away form continued to be a trouble as Derby beat the champions 3-1.
 The two previous home games had been a 7-0 and 8-0 victories.

 22 December 1971 Arsenal paid £220,000 (a record) for Alan Ball.
 Arsenal were 8th at the time, eight points behind the leaders.
 They ended the season 5th, six points behind Derby, the new champions.